SamuskaAksumas/heatmap-charging-stations/README.md

 **Project Introduction**
 - **Name**: Berlin Geo Heatmap (Project 1)
 - **Purpose**: Visualize the heatmap for the amount of electric charging stations and residents.
 With this information a 3rd heatmap is being generated to show the demand defined by residents/charging station.
+Additionally, users can suggest new charging station locations via a suggestion form and view previously proposed stations.

 ---